Mini Dental Implants

 - Mini implant dentures are an affordable solution for people struggling with conventional dentures.

 - The surgical technique used to place mini implants is less invasive and can be more suitable for someone a little apprehensive about implant surgery.

 One major reason for choosing mini dental implants is because they require less healthy bone.
 After natural teeth are removed, bone resorption is a common problem.
 Although bone grafting can build up missing bone, not everyone wishes or is suitable for bone grafting surgery.

 What Are the Advantages of Mini Dental Implants?

-Because the implant screw is so narrow, it’s much easier to avoid nerves and sinuses.
+Because the mini implant screw is so narrow, it’s much easier to avoid nerves and sinuses.
 The smaller size of the implant is reflected in its price, offering an affordable solution for people who want an implant denture.

 What are the Disadvantages of Mini Dental Implants?

 While mini dental implants are an excellent treatment, the implant screw is typically quite long and must be inserted into the strong, good-quality vertical bone.
 The upper jaw doesn’t always have good bone quality, as bone density is typically lower.